Our mission is to improve the lives and opportunities of all people in emerging markets. ICEG works with a

 The experts – economists and others -- providing technical advice will primarily be from Muslim "resource" countries defined as those with established policy institutes and the technical capacity to assist other Muslim countries which have no policy institutes, or with very weak technical ability,

-There is a significant role for multinational – U.S. and foreign -- corporations in job creation through outsourcing and reciprocal trade,
+There is a significant role for multinational – U.S. and foreign -- corporations in job creation through outsourcing and reciprocal trade with

 There are near-term and long-term elements; realistic trade and job creation programs, and economic policy and institutional reforms for the long term, and